-The Massachusetts Board of Higher Education and Framingham State University require ALL students to complete courses in writing and math.
+The Massachusetts Board of Higher Education and Framingham State University require ALL students to complete “common core courses” in writing and math.
 We review adjusted high school GPA, standardized test scores (if provided), and any college credits already earned (AP credit, dual enrollment, and college level courses taken prior to enrollment at FSU) to determine which course level a student is eligible to register for.
 Students are also required to take a language course or demonstrate proficiency in a language (other than English) to complete degree requirements

 Students with a GPA that is less than 3.0 are asked to take a writing placement test.
 The test is used to determine which level of writing is most appropriate.
-The Director of the First Year Writing program will contact students with a GPA of less than a 3.0 by e-mail (your Framingham State e-mail account) with instructions on how to access the test online.
+The Director of the First Year Writing program will contact students with a GPA of less than a 3.0 by e-mail (student’s Framingham State e-mail account) with instructions on how to access the test online.

 For an explanation for how students are placed click here.